ElliotPak/Snippetter/README.md

 The next things to be added are, in no particular order:

-- Giving `MacroOnFile` default values and giving it parameters in code
 - Defining simple macros in YAML
 - Checking dependencies before building
 - Theming